victor-m-p/humanities-glass/DRH/README.md

 <!-- TABLE OF CONTENTS -->
 ## Overview
 This folder documents the the analysis of DRH data reported in "Inferring Cultural Landscapes with the Inverse Ising Model" (mainly Section 5).
+Code-base currently being cleaned and made reproducible.

-Preprocessing of the DRH data.
-Data curation for the subset used in the paper.
-Table creation (tables X-X).
-Figures 3 and 4.
-Currently, the code-base is being cleaned.
+* Preprocessing of the DRH data.
+* Data curation for the subset used in the paper.
+* Table creation (tables X-X).
+* Figures 3 and 4.

 <!-- ABOUT THE PROJECT -->
 ## Files